benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 ## Volunteer

 We welcome every node operator to volunteer by loading CLWP submissions into their node in advance of the Capella hard fork on each chain.
+Only Prysm, Lighthouse, and Lodestar beacon nodes support local cache and broadcasting of submissions at Capella.

 ```
 # Navigate to the folder containing the "ethdo" utility